robertwhunter/nephromaths/_book/03-General.md

 NB the values (all mmoles) in the table above are very approximate; HCO3 refers to bicarbonate or bicarbonate-equivalents (i.e. substances that will be metabolised to bicarbonate).

-Citrate often preferred to HCO~3~ (either as NaHCO~3~ or in sando-K) for long-term supplementation in RTA for three reasons:
+K citrate often preferred to HCO~3~ (either as NaHCO~3~ or in sando-K) for long-term supplementation in RTA for at least 6 reasons:

+i) rational treatment to correct both hypoK and acidosis;
-i) because will correct hypocituria (and reduce stone risk);
+ii) will correct hypocituria (and reduce stone risk);
-ii) will avoid a sodium load (in NaHCO~3~) which will increase UCa and increase stone risk;
+iii) will avoid a sodium load (in NaHCO~3~) which could theoretically increase UCa and increase stone risk;
-iii) bicarbonate can be poorly tolerated as it is converted to CO~2~ in the stomach, causing bloating.
+iv) bicarbonate can be poorly tolerated as it is converted to CO~2~ in the stomach, causing bloating;
+v) as citrate is a 'pro-drug' (relies on hepatic conversion to HCO~3~), may extend half-life; vi) liquid forms are more concentrated than HCO~3~.

 Conversion of citrate may be impaired in liver disease.